cbeneke/hcloud-fip-controller/docs/configuration.md

 * NODE_LABEL_SELECTOR
 Optionally restrict the searched nodes to assign floating ips to by a label selector.
+More infos about labels selectors can be found [here](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors)

 * NODE_NAME
 Name of the scheduled node.
 Should be invoked via fieldRef to spec.nodeName